nbpillai/cse15l-lab-reports/lab4.md

 Go back to your terminal and run the command ```git clone <URL you just copied>```

 ## 6. Run the tests, demonstrating that they fail
 Since my previous test runs were very far back in the bash, I will run the command directly.
+I entered the directory of the cloned repository by typing ```cd la<tab><enter>```

 To compile tester file run ```javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java```